 Funding & Permitting Assistance for Water Quality Improvements

-Snyder & Associates realizes the impacts that upgrade and improvement costs can have on communities, both large and small.
+Snyder & Associates realize the impacts that upgrade and improvement costs can have on communities, both large and small.
 With years of knowledge and experience with outside funding sources, we’re able to guide you through the necessary steps to acquire critical project funding.
 Numerous state and federal funding assistance programs are available to help communities with water quality improvement projects.
 In Iowa, the Drinking Water State Revolving Fund (DWSRF) is just one example.
 Most states have similar programs.
 No matter where your community is located, we’ll assist you in navigating all program requirements, along with completing and submitting funding applications.

 Likewise, our team is able to coordinate the extensive permitting process typically required for water quality improvement projects.
-Our experience and relationships with regulatory agencies helps to keep projects on schedule and on budget.
+Our experience and relationships with regulatory agencies help to keep projects on schedule and on budget.

 Addressing Manganese in Your Community’s Water Supply